 For western hunters, due to the scarcity of factory ammunition, the 6.5x57 is essentially a hand loading proposition.
 Hand loads using U.S produced 7x57 brass necked down to 6.5 combined with U.S powder and projectiles exceed factory performance considerably.

 6.5x57 brass is easily formed by necking down 7x57 brass in a 6.5x57 die.
-For more control during fire forming a first step can be added by necking 7x57 brass up to .30 caliber, then running it through the 6.5x57 die, this leaves a small false shoulder for head spacing.
+For more control during fire forming a first step can be added by necking 7x57 brass up to .30 caliber, then running it through the 6.5x57 die, this leaves a larger false shoulder for head spacing.
 Using Winchester, Norma or Lapua brass gives an immediate improvement in case capacity and therefore velocity over the heavy walled RWS brass.

 6.5x55 load data can be used in absence of 6.5x57 data due to case capacities being near equal, resulting in similar velocities.
 Normal loads in the 6.5x57 give a shade under 3000fps with 120 grain bullets and 2800fps with 140 grain bullets.
 Accordingly, bullet performance on game is identical.